k-fog/dorayaki.jl/README.md

 Dorayaki.jl is a modest deep-learning framework for julia.

-I make this framework to study deep-learning, so it may has bugs which I haven't been aware.
+I make this framework to study deep-learning, so it may have bugs which I haven't been aware.

 ## Description